 The fact that customers may believe they are receiving fluid directly from the display tank does not deprive the invention of utility.
 Orange Bang has not argued that it is unlawful to display a representation of the beverage in the manner that fluid is displayed in the reservoir of the invention, even though the fluid is not what the customer will actually receive.
 Moreover, even if the use of a reservoir containing fluid that is not dispensed is considered deceptive, that is not by itself sufficient to render the invention unpatentable.
 The requirement of "utility" in patent law is not a directive to the Patent and Trademark Office or the courts to serve as arbiters of deceptive trade practices.
-Other agencies, such as the Federal Trade Commission and the Food and Drug Administration, are assigned the task of protect-

-Watson: 517 F.2d 465 (C.C.P.A.
+Other agencies, such as the Federal Trade Commission and the Food and Drug Administration, are assigned the task of protecting consumers from fraud and deception in the sale of food prodWatson: 517 F.2d 465 (C.C.P.A.
 1975)